cataclysmbnteam/Cataclysm-BN/doc/COMPILING/COMPILING-MSYS.md

 pacman -Syyu
 ```

-2. MSYS will inform you of a cygheap base mismatch and inform you a forked process died unexpectedly; these errors appear to be due to the nature of `pacman`'s upgrades and *may be safely ignored.* You will be prompted to close the terminal window; do so, then re-start using the MSYS2 MinGW 64-bit menu item.
+2. MSYS may inform you of a cygheap base mismatch and inform you a forked process died unexpectedly; these errors appear to be due to the nature of `pacman`'s upgrades and *may be safely ignored.* You will be prompted to close the terminal window; do so, then re-start using the MSYS2 MinGW 64-bit menu item.

 3. Update remaining packages: